ww2345/codealpha_ECommerceStore/README.md

 - The session secret is hardcoded in `app.js`.
 - The server port is hardcoded to `3000`.
 - The cart is stored in the session, not in MongoDB, so it is tied to the current session.
-- A UPI payment ID is hardcoded in the cart route for checkout UI.
+- A UPI payment ID is hardcoded in the cart route for checkout UI